-Ride-sharing applications such as Uber are another option and are fully operational in Mumbai.
+Ride-sharing and ride-hailing services and applications, such as Uber and Ola Cabs, are another option operational in Mumbai.

 Driving in Mumbai

 Expats mostly prefer to get around using a private car in Mumbai.
-These can be hired through various agencies and usually come with a personal driver; employers often hire them for their expat employees.
-While it is a convenient and comfortable option, traffic means it isn't always the most efficient.
+These can be rented through various car rental agencies where a personal driver can also be hired; employers often hire drivers for their expat employees too.

 Driving can be a convenient and comfortable option, however, recent surveys have ranked Mumbai as one of the worst cities for driving in the world.
 While city centre parking is relatively cheap, parking spaces are hard to find, and heavy traffic means it isn't always the most efficient way of getting around.